wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-from-php-with-failover-dr.md

 ---
 title: "Sending SMS from PHP with Failover: The Cupcake Bakery"
-description: In this tutorial we'll look at how you can reach your customers in a manner that suits them using the new Nexmo messages API
+description: In this tutorial we'll look at how you can reach your customers in a manner that suits them using the new Vonage messages API
 thumbnail: /content/blog/send-sms-from-php-with-failover-dr/sms-cupcake.png
 author: lornajane
 published: true